 MK was only two or three at the time but after that experience, we practiced how to receive gifts with gratitude rather than a dry heave.
 I would hand MK an imaginary gift and tell her what was inside.
 She would pretend to open it and then look up at me and say something like, “Thank you for the box of dirt.”

 Preachy does not work.
 When someone gives your child yet another junky plastic toy built to break, resist the temptation to get angry and yell “Are you trying to kill more whales?!”
 You won’t win any supporters if you judge people.

 You might not want to then and there say “Please don’t buy us presents.”
 The person will feel insulted.
 Try numbers 1 and 2 later on before the next gift-giving occasion.
 (It depends on the person though.)

 8. But at the same time, stop worrying so much about being nice

 Some social norms need to end—including the exchange of useless gifts on every occasion and the expectation that women please everyone all of the time.
 (Ninety percent of my readers are women.)

-Seven months ago, the UN issued the IPCC report, which states that we have only 12 years (now, 11 plus) to implement the drastic measures necessary to keep warming from exceeding 1.5C between 2030 and 2052.
+In late 2018, the UN issued the IPCC report, which states that we have only 12 years (now, 11) to implement the drastic measures necessary to keep warming from exceeding 1.5C between 2030 and 2052.
 Scientists concede that 2C warming is dangerous and that 3C—the level of warming we are on track to hit by the end of the century—threatens our civilization as we know it.